commed-it/docs/27-oct/doc.md

 ![img](architecture_diagram/Architecture.drawio.png "Use Case Diagram")

 The main item in the architecture is the Application Server.
-This Server is the one that will run the backend of our aplication, and furthermore, the one that will hold all the buisness logic.
+This Server will run the backend of the aplication, and furthermore, it will be responsible for most of the business logic.

 This Service will consume resources for another two services.
 One of them is it's own database, that will be isolated in a single container and will store all the application data.
 The other one is the digital signature service.

-As digital signature it's a complex thing by itself, we thought that this should be isolated in another service, due that the whole implementation of it has nothing related with the bussines logic holded in the Application Service.
-So we will have a Digital Signature service, also with it's own database, isolated in a container to wich the Application server will consume resources.
+As digital signature it's a complex thing by itself, it was thought that it should be isolated in another service, as the whole implementation of it has nothing related with the bussines logic holded in the Application Service.
+So a Digital Signature service with it's own database will be made, isolated in a container to which the Application server will consume resources.

-Finally, we have the two clients that will be consuming resources from our Application Server.
-This are the Android client, with the whole user interface of our application.
-And the Web client with the user interface of the Admin part.
+Finally, the application has two clients that will be consuming resources from our Application Server.
+The first one will be the Android client, which it will have the whole user interface.
+Secondly, a Web client will be made with a similar user interface, but also an administration pages for the database.

 <a id="org03a016d"></a>

 # Database model
-The database model can be seen at the figure [1](img).
-In the following sections, we will be reviewing which models shape our application and  which is the purpouse of every single of them inside the logic of the application.
+The database model can be seen at figure [1](img).
+In the following sections, it will be reviewed which models shape the application and  which purpouse inside the logic do they have.

 ![img](img/database-model.png "UML diagram for the database.")